Top 30 Questions - To Help Initiate Meaningful Conversations

-- Did you know that end-of-life planning reduces the stress of aging?
+- Did you know that end-of-life planning can help reduce the stress of aging?

-- Did you know that end-of-life planning often enhances family harmony?
+- Did you know that end-of-life planning can enhance family harmony?

-- Did you know it tends to leave survivors more financially & emotionally resilient?
+- Did you know the results tend to leave survivors more financially & emotionally resilient?

 - Have you had a close family member or friend die?